nagadomi/waifu2x/README.md

 [Third-Party](https://github.com/nagadomi/waifu2x/wiki/Third-Party)

-If you are a windows user, I recommend you to use [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe) or [waifu2x-conver-cpp](https://github.com/tanakamura/waifu2x-converter-cpp).
+If you are a windows user, I recommend you to use [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe)(Just download from `releases` tab) or [waifu2x-conver-cpp](https://github.com/tanakamura/waifu2x-converter-cpp).

 ## Dependencies